TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/Roles/Index.rst

 take and then allow for a very easy application of these roles to users.

-TYPO3 CMS access control is far more flexible and allows for such detailed configuration that it lies very far from the simple and straight forward concept of roles.
-This is necessary as the foundation of a system like TYPO3 CMS should fit many possible usages.
+`TYPO3 CMS`:pn: access control is far more flexible and allows for such detailed configuration that it lies very far from the simple and straight forward concept of roles.
+This is necessary as the foundation of a system like `TYPO3 CMS`:pn: should fit many possible usages.

 However it is perfectly possible to create groups that act like "roles".
 This is what you should do: